-COVID-19 pandemic is affecting fiercely to all human being in this world.
-Even India also affected badly from this pandemic and therefore our Central Government is clueless about how to tackle this situation.
-Our Prime Minister Narendra Modi has announced 20 lakh crore of packages to revive the economy and provide relief to common people.
-But some Political parties, Economists and intellectuals have different opinion regarding this package because this package in not directly helping to migrant or poor people.
+COVID-19 pandemic is fiercely affecting all human beings, globally.
+Even India is badly affected by the ongoing pandemic; therefore, the Central Government is clueless about how to tackle this situation.
+Prime Minister Narendra Modi had announced a 20 lakh crore package to revive the economy and provide relief to the common people.
+But some political parties, economists and intellectuals had a different opinion regarding this package because this was not going to help the disadvantaged directly.

-First time I interacted with women who were engaged in prostitution work at Mandsaur District of Madhya Pradesh when I was doing my internship in the year 2016-17.
-At this time I was studying in Tata Institute of Social Science, Mumbai.
-It was one of the heart breaking and challenging project of my life because I was not sure about how I will contribute something to impact their life little bit through my proposal writing.
-But somehow I managed and completed my proposal and submitted to organization where I was placed for my internship.
-Trust me in first meeting, asking questions to any prostitute is very difficult task because you don’t know about from where you should start so that you can understand their world view.
+First time I interacted with women who were engaged in prostitution work was during my internship in the year 2016-17 at Mandsaur District of Madhya Pradesh.
+At this time, I was studying at the Tata Institute of Social Science, Mumbai.
+It was one of the most heartbreaking and challenging projects of my life because I was not sure how I could contribute something to impact their life even a little bit through my proposal writing.
+But somehow, I managed and completed my proposal and submitted it to the organization I was placed in for my internship.
+Trust me, on the first meeting, asking questions to any prostitute is a very difficult task because you are in a dilemma; you don’t know where to start.

-There are some other communities who are also compelled to do prostitution work because their communities’ people are engaged in this profession from generation to generation and it all started due to caste system.
-Bedia, Devdasi, Sansi & many more communities are the other examples who are compelled to do prostitution work due to their caste identity.
+There are some other communities who are also compelled to do prostitution work because their communities’ people are engaged in this profession from generation to generation.
+It all started due to the caste system.
+Bedia, Devdasi, Sansi and many more communities are forced into prostitution work because of their caste.